stashenergy/react-native-msal/README.md

   accountIdentifier: result.account.identifier,
 });

-// Removes all tokens from the cache for the specified account
+// Removes all tokens from the cache for this application for the provided account
 // A call to acquireToken will be required for acquiring subsequent access tokens await msalClient.removeAccount({
   authority,
   accountIdentifier: result.account.identifier,
 });

-// Sign out from B2C for the specified account
+// Removes all tokens from the cache for this application for the provided account
+// Additionally, this will remove the account from the system browser
+// A call to acquireToken will be required for acquiring subsequent access tokens
-// Only available on iOS platform await msalClient.signoutWithAccount({
+// Only available on iOS platform, falls back to `removeAccount` on Android await msalClient.signout({
   authority,
   accountIdentifier: result.account.identifier,
 });